 How Do You Do That in Mathematica?

-May 28, 2009 — Nick Gaskill, Documentation Project Coordinator
+May 28, 2009 — Nick Gaskill, Technical Documentation Specialist, Technical Communications & Strategy Group

 Have you ever wanted a set of straightforward, step-by-step instructions for solving a problem or accomplishing a specific task with Mathematica?
 Have you ever thought that a Mathematica “quick-reference guide” would be useful?
 If so, take a look at the “How To” Topics in Version 7.
 “How tos” are a new type of documentation in Mathematica 7 that provide just the information you need without a lot of detailed background information.